SkandarS0/Projet/README.md

 7. Go to the Ports tab and hover on the local address of the port 8080 and click on the earth icon(Open in browser).

+8. Try adding albums to a playlist by selecting them and clicking on the (+) button then creating a new playlist or choosing an existing one.

+9. Click on Playlists to see the playlists you have or to delete playlists

-8. Feel free to contact us about any problem you encountered during set up.
+10. Feel free to contact us about any problem you encountered during set up.

 > iskandarsouissi.7@gmail.com
 > salmbelhaj21@gmail.com